Select Page

 I am a happy person.
 Truly.
 I have a wonderful life that I love.
 It’s an odd thing, really, to be joyful but also recognize that I carry sorrow in my heart.
 I’ve tried to explain it this way: I AM happy.
 I HAVE sadness.
 They’re both true.

-Probably the hardest part about this truth is that some of the joy I find in life is not DESPITE my mother’s death.
-There are good and beautiful things in my lift that exist only because of it.
+The real challenge of this truth is that some of the joy I find in life is not DESPITE my mother’s death.
+There are good and beautiful things in my life that exist only because of it.
 That’s not to say it’s a trade I’d have willingly made, but I do recognize the irony.

-For example, I have a wonderful stepmother (bonus mom is actually the preferred nomenclature around these parts).
-Her counsel is invaluable to me, her kind heart and quick laughter a joy to everyone around her.
-And with her came a little sister and a significant enlarging of my extended family.
+For example, I have a wonderful stepmother — bonus mom is actually the preferred nomenclature around these parts.
+Her counsel is invaluable, her kind heart and quick laughter a joy to everyone around her.
+With her came a little sister, then a brother-in-law, then the world’s greatest niece and nephew.
 New traditions have been forged, new reasons to celebrate, new inside jokes to share.
 They aren’t replacements for the family that existed before.
-They’re just the new normal, and it’s a very, very good one.
+They’re simply the new normal — and it’s a very, very good one.

 If you’re not yourself grieving, you may wonder what you can do to help support the people in your life who are.